As parts of Canada relax COVID-19 measures, health officials warn of spring resurgence

 OTTAWA (Reuters) - Canadian health officials on Friday said tough public measures should be maintained to prevent new variants of COVID-19 from triggering a third wave, just as some of the major provinces are relaxing restrictions.

-Ontario, the most populous of the 10 provinces, is gradually allowing shuttered businesses to reopen and diluting limits on the size of public gatherings.
+Ontario and Quebec, the most populous of the 10 provinces, are gradually allowing shuttered businesses to reopen and easing limits on the size of public gatherings.

 But Theresa Tam, Canada’s chief public health officer, said a new longer-term forecast showed loosening measures could allow new daily cases to spike to 20,000 from around 2,900 at present.